Summary

 - This drug is known to be substantially excreted by the kidney and clearance is decreased in patients with renal impairment, who should be given reduced doses.
 Because elderly patients are more likely to have decreased renal function, adjust dose based on renal function.3

 - INVEGA SUSTENNA has not been systematically studied in patients with renal impairment.
-For patients with mild renal impairment (creatinine clearance [CrCl] ≥50 mL/min to <80 mL/min), initiate INVEGA SUSTENNA with a dose of 156 mg on treatment day 1 and 117 mg one week later.
+For patients with mild renal impairment (creatinine clearance [CrCL] ≥50 mL/min to <80 mL/min), initiate INVEGA SUSTENNA with a dose of 156 mg on treatment day 1 and 117 mg one week later.
 Administer both doses in the deltoid muscle.
 Thereafter, follow with the recommended monthly maintenance dose of 78 mg, administered in either the deltoid or gluteal muscle.
 Adjust monthly maintenance dose based on tolerability and/or efficacy within the strengths of 39 mg, 78 mg, 117 mg, or 156 mg.2,3

-- INVEGA SUSTENNA is not recommended in patients with moderate or severe renal impairment (CrCl <50 mL/min).3
+- INVEGA SUSTENNA is not recommended in patients with moderate or severe renal impairment (CrCL <50 mL/min).3

 DOSAGE STRENGTH INFORMATION